arinspunk/figma-design-analyzer-mcp/readme.md

 4. **Claude Desktop**:

-   Open Claude Desktop and confirm that "ClaudeTalkToFigma" appears in the MCPs selector.
+   Open Claude Desktop and confirm that "FigmaDesignAnalyzer" appears in the MCPs selector.

 5. **Ready to use!**